umadesai/InteractiveProgramming/README.md

 Open the whack_a_mole.py and WhackAMoleOpenCV.py files in Sublime Text and run from the whack_a_mole.py file to play Guac-a-Mole!
 Make sure you have something blue in your hand for the OpenCV to detect and no other blue in the space around you!

 Open the whack_a_mole_no_cv.py file and run in Sublime Text to play the mouse controlled version of Whack-a-Mole!

+https://www.youtube.com/watch?v=JNsKvZo6MDs Thank you for the inspiration, Dr. Jean!